vctruong100/searchengine/README.txt

 the system will rank search results based on textual relevancy or cosine similarity by default.

 Running the Search Engine
 -------------------------
 To start the search engine with Web GUI and begin processing local user queries, use:
 ``python search.py``

+You can run queries by typing into the box and clicking the "Search" button.

 Note: Using the Web GUI will slightly decrease the query speed.

 To not use the Web GUI, execute: